 Generally, you will have to wait longer before it is safe to use when using chlorine shock than non-chlorine shock.

 Always read the labels of the shock product you have bought.
-If you are not sure, then either look the product up online or ask a professional.
+If you are unsure, look the product up online or ask a professional.

 Chlorine shock